rishav4101/Mailkat/README.md

 ## Description
 MailKat is a MERN-based full-stack web app where users can register and login to send recurring and scheduled mails to the recipients.
 MailKat has options for custom as well as google sign-in methods.
 User can create mails, edit them and schedule the mails as well as send recurring mails.
+It also has option to create Campaigns with multiple recipients and reuse the campaigns to send emails to same audience.
 The scheduling can be done in different ways like-
 1. Once
 2. Timely Schedule